FUTURES/forward Mentorships: Featuring Hannah Gelderman

 I went into even more detail as I imagined my ‘Day in Life’… but this starts to give an idea of the types of livelihoods we can imagine for ourselves and invite others to support.
 We are workers with unique and valuable skills and we too, as all workers, deserve stable and secure livelihoods where we can use our skills, passion, and ideas to contribute to building a healthy, just and sustainable society.

 We wish to thank the Alberta Council of Environmental Educators (ACEE) for this collaboration and hosting Hannah Gelderman’s artist-in-residency.
-FUTURES/forward gratefully acknowledges that Hannah’s mentorship thrived due in part to the generous support of the McConnell Foundation and Judith Marcuse Projects.
+FUTURES/forward gratefully acknowledges that Hannah’s mentorship thrived due in part to the generous support of the McConnell Foundation, BC Arts Council, and Judith Marcuse Projects.